-Our Drink Driving Solicitors have achieved excellent results at defending motorists who are being investigated or prosecuted for Drink Driving.
+Our Drink Driving Solicitors have achieved excellent results in defending motorists who are being investigated or prosecuted for Drink Driving.
 If you are being investigated or prosecuted for such an offence, call our specialist Motoring Solicitors on 0345 222 9955 or send us a message via our Contact Form at the bottom of this page.

 What is the Drink Driving Law?